elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 $ qsub workflow/resources/gbs.sh
 ```

-- this will give you a job number if submitted properly
+- this will give you a job number if submitted properly.
+The job will produce snakemake stats (which rule is running) in whatever folder you run the script from (in this case ~/gbs/GBS_snakemake_pipeline) and be named gbs.sh.e<job number>
-- you can check to make sure the program is running by typing `qstat -f`
+- you can check to make sure the program is running by typing `qstat -f`.
+If not, check the gbs.sh.e<job number> for why.
 - runtime = 2-3 days for a standard output from Illumina HiSeq.

 ## Installation